Free Island Park Reservoir Map

 Annual water level fluctuations often exceed 15 feet.
 Visit www.usbr.gov/pn/hydromet/ramps/island/island.html to see current water levels.

-This map depicts water depths when the reservoir is full and the water surface elevation is 6,303 feet above sea level.
+This map depicts water depths when the reservoir is full and water surface elevation is 6,303 feet above sea level.
 Users can subtract the current surface water elevation from the full-pool elevation of 6,303 to develop an offset to the depths on this map.

 Island Park Reservoir, ID, Bathymetry (Depth) and Recreation Map © 2024 by Henry’s Fork Foundation is licensed under CC BY-NC-SA 4.0